 Who Dares Define Metadata?

 After purchasing a shirt at a store, you’re given a receipt that tells you what you bought, when you bought it, the cashier that served you and how you paid.
 Moreover, the shirt’s tag will tell you where it was made, the material it is made of, how to care for it and so on.
-Both the receipt and tag are sources of key information for the customer.
-One to confirm the transaction, the other the details of the shirt.
+Both the receipt and tag are sources of key information for the customer: one to confirm the transaction and the other to provide the details of the shirt.
 We can understand metadata in the same way.

 Metadata management, therefore, is the organisation of the context of data.